SSalem00/Python-Injector-TTsunrise/README.md

 ### `toonbot\Injectables\` — Dashboard scripts

 These appear in the dashboard sidebar.
-A few example scripts are included — you can add your own `.txt` files here to quickly load and run any injector code copy and pasting it each time.
+A few example scripts are included — you can add your own `.txt` files here to quickly load and run any injector code instead of needing to copy and paste a code everytime.
 For more scripts, browse the [Scrap repo](https://github.com/ttcloopy/Scrap).

 | Script | What it does |
 |--------|-------------|